Challenge Yourself for Charity

 Whether you’re running 10km or climbing Mount Kilimanjaro, reaching your goal can be more rewarding if you’re part of a team, so consider recruiting some friends.

-If you don’t fancy one of the challenges listed below, you are very welcome to design your own sponsored activity – parachute jumps, triathlons, iron man events, tough mudders – anything goes.
-We are registered on all the major fundraising platforms including Just Giving, Virgin Money Giving and Enthuse so getting started is easy.
+Don’t fancy one of the challenges listed below?
+Design your own!
+We are registered on all the major fundraising platforms including Just Giving and Enthuse so once you’ve signed-up for an activity, setting up a fundraising page is easy.

 CHALLENGE EVENTS IN THE CAPITAL